 - 1 tablespoon white chocolate chips, or as needed

 - 2 tablespoons white sugar, or as needed

 - Preheat oven to 350 degrees Fahrenheit.
 Grease and line four 8-inch round cake pans with parchment paper.

 - In a large mixing bowl, combine all three packages of white cake mix, egg whites, vegetable oil, milk, and vanilla extract.
 Beat with an electric mixture for 2-3 minutes until the batter is slightly lumpy.

 - To make the red cakes: Measure half the batter into a separate bowl and whisk in red food coloring.
 Transfer red batter into 2 of the 8-inch prepared cake pans.

 - To make the white cake: Transfer half of the remaining uncolored batter into a 3rd prepared cake pan.

-- To make the blue cake: Add blue food coloring to the remaining uncolored batter; fold in 1 cup white chocolate chips until combined.
-Transfer batter to remaining prepared 8-inch cake pan.
+- To make the blue cake: Add blue food coloring to the remaining uncolored batter; fold in 1 cup of white chocolate chips until combined.
+Transfer the batter to the remaining prepared 8-inch cake pan.

-Cut both red cake layers and the white cake layer in half horizontally, so you end up with four thin red cake layers and two thin white cake layers.
+- Cut both the red cake layers and the white cake layer in half horizontally, so you end up with four thin red cake layers and two thin white cake layers.